vikejs/vike/readme.md

 This enables you to easily integrate tools, such as Vue Router or Vuex, and use any Vue version you want.

-Let's now have a look at how to fetch data for a page with a parameterized route.
+Let's now have a look at how to fetch data for a page that has a parameterized route.

 ```vue
 <!-- /pages/star-wars/movie.page.vue -->